bhavya-jain-364/DrMario-in-MIPS-Assembly/Readme.md

 ---

-*Note: This project is built specifically for the Saturn MIPS simulator v0.1.9 or later.
-For the best experience, please ensure you're using the latest version of Saturn.*
+*Note: This is an educational project created for learning purposes and is not affiliated with Nintendo or the original Dr. Mario game.*